jvaubourg/processwire-module-padopt/README.md

   - *padopt_live_myshirt_sleeveColor* (type *Select Options*)
 3. Add these 2 new fields to the new template
 4. Create a new page associated to a product template and select *padopt_shirts* when asked
+5. Choose a Thumb image for this page: it will be used as a thumbnail in the lists and will be automatically replaced by the default image of the live customizator when opening the page

 Let's assume your color lists are: